RUrlus/ModelMetricUncertainty/docs/source/contributing.rst

 Pull requests
 +++++++++++++

-Please open pull-requests to the ``unstable`` branch.
+Please open pull-requests to the ``stable`` branch.
-Merges to ``stable`` are largely reserved for new releases.

-We use a semi-linear merge strategy.
+We use a linear merge strategy.
-Please make sure that your branch/fork contains the latest state of ``unstable``, otherwise the merge cannot be completed.
+Please make sure that your branch/fork contains the latest state of ``stable``, otherwise the merge cannot be completed.

 Commits
 +++++++